tubular/sparkly/docs/source/reader_and_writer.rst

 ===================================

 Sparkle isn't trying to replace any of existing storage connectors.
-The goal is to provide a simplified api on top of the official connectors.
+The goal is to provide a simplified and consistent api across a wide array of storage connectors.
 We also added the way to work with :ref:`abstract data sources <universal-reader-and-writer>`, so you can keep your code agnostic to the storages you use.